 However, when you're running your own company, you’re on your own.
 That means organising your own national insurance, income tax, and VAT.
 Oh, and don't forget your annual tax returns.

 A good source of advice is the HMRC website.
 It provides information on deadlines, as well as how to pay.
-You should also check out Tax Donut, which provides tax and national insurance advice specific to small businesses.
+Another is Startup Donut, which provides tax and national insurance advice specific to startups and small businesses.

 4. Poor or non-existent market research